nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Command syntax

-All commands and their examples are demarcated with `markups`. `Markups` appear as a grey box as shown.
+All the commands and their examples are formatted as `markups`.

 <div markdown="block" class="alert alert-info">